Laurence Delisle Pellier: Career

 In 1946, Pellier became a senior metallurgical engineer at Sylvania Electric Products in Bayside NY.
 She was responsible for the development of techniques for the application of electron microscopy to problems in physical metallurgy, with emphasis on deformation, recovery and recrystallization in tungsten and copper.

 In 1951, Pellier accepted a role as a metallurgist with the American Cyanamid Company in Connecticut.
 She was engaged in specifications of metals used in the construction of chemical plants, particularly stainless steels and titanium alloys.
 She concentrated on electron metallography, employing light and electron microscopes in her research and also worked with electro and ‘electroless’ plating techniques.

 Pellier’s work with American Cyanamid Company led to the invention of gold plating of surgical needles, awarded United States patent number 2,865,376 in December 1958.

 In 1956, Pellier joined Sigmund Cohn Corporation of Mount Vernon, NY as a research metallurgist.
 She applied her expertise to the design and processing of precious metal alloys of high corrosion and wear resistance, with a wide range of electrical properties.
 The new alloys were used in fine instrumentation products, such as potentiometers, resistance thermometers, and thermocouples.

 In 1957, Pellier switched to Philips Electronics, Inc. as an application engineer for Electron optics where she worked with prospective customers to perform services in electron microscopy and diffraction.
 Later she returned to International Nickel Company in New Jersey as a senior scientist.
 She performed electron metallography analyses of high temperature alloys, high strength steels, stainless steels, nickel powders.
 Pellier used different techniques to understand the microstructures, such as included replicas, extraction replicas, direction examination of thinned sections, and electron diffraction.

-In 1960, her husband Christian, a mechanical engineering consultant, was sent by his company to oversee the installation of machinery in a plant in Belgium.
-Pellier left her employment and moved with him to Europe for a year.
-She productively used her time there, attending technical meetings at Cambridge, England; Delft, Holland and Paris, France and followed research work in metallurgy being conducted by the Division of European Research Associates in Brussels, Belgium on refractory metals, such as tantalum.
+In 1960, Pellier took a sabbatical attending technical meetings at Cambridge, England; Delft, Holland and Paris, France and followed research work in metallurgy being conducted by the Division of European Research Associates in Brussels, Belgium on refractory metals, such as tantalum.
 In 1961, she returned to a metallurgist role at the Burndy Corporation in Norwalk, Connecticut.

 In retirement, Pellier set up a small business at her home in Westport, Connecticut called the Pellier - Delisle Metallurgical Laboratory.
 Services that were offered: optical and electron metallography, physical metallurgy, powder metallurgy, consulting, and mechanical engineering.
 Pellier continued to work and report results to several clients until her vision declined as she neared age 90.